kemitchell/plain-website-terms-of-service/terms.md

 7. You may not falsely imply that you're affiliated with or endorsed by the company.

-8. You may not hyperlink to images or other non-hypertext content by the website.
+8. You may not hyperlink to images or other non-hypertext content on the website.

 9. You may not remove any marks showing proprietary ownership from materials you download from the website.